Tertiary educational educational institutions in Accra

 University of Ghana

-Established as the institution College of the Gold Coast by Ordinance on August 11, 1948, the University of Ghana is the leading institution in Ghana, with the mission of delivering and advancing higher education, research, and learning.
+Established as the institution College of the Gold Coast by Ordinance on August 11, 1948, it is the leading institution in the country, with the mission of delivering and advancing higher education, research, and learning.
 The university is governed by a strategic plan and is positioned to stand out in the fields of research, teaching, and learning as well as have an influence both nationally and internationally.

 Regional Maritime University